Open-Markets-Initiative/Directory/Organizations/Asx/Protocols/Trade.Itch.md

-## Trade Itch: Asx Securities Market Data
+## Trade.Itch: Asx Trade Equities Itch Market Data

-Trade Itch market data feed for Asx exchange-traded options and futures on the Trade platform.
+Binary market data protocol publishing real-time order and trade events for equities traded on the Asx Trade platform with support for tailor made combinations and iceberg orders.

 ### Overview

-Trade Itch is the binary market data protocol for the Asx Trade platform, disseminating real-time order book and trade data for exchange-traded options and futures.
-The feed provides order-by-order messages enabling subscribers to reconstruct the full depth of book for all derivatives listed on the Trade platform.
+Asx Trade Itch is the binary market data protocol for the Asx Trade cash equities platform.
+It delivers order-by-order events including new orders, order modifications, trades, and auction equilibrium price updates, enabling subscribers to build a complete order book view and trade ticker for listed Asx equities.

-The protocol delivers order add, modify, and delete events, trade execution messages, instrument reference data, and trading status notifications.
-Subscribers process the sequential message stream to maintain an accurate representation of the Trade order book throughout the session.
+The protocol supports standard limit orders as well as undisclosed orders, iceberg orders, and tailor made combinations, with scenario-driven example messages documenting the event stream for each order type.
+A companion Glimpse snapshot service provides Tcp access to full book snapshots that can be used to initialise state without replaying the entire trading day.

 ### Transport

-Udp multicast with sequence numbers for gap detection and snapshot feeds for recovery.
+Udp multicast for the live Asx Trade Itch feed, carrying sequenced binary messages for real-time delivery of order book and trade events.
+Tcp to the Glimpse snapshot service for on-demand full book snapshots and end-of-snapshot indicators, used by subscribers to initialise order book state.

 ### Key Characteristics

-- **Options and futures** - Exchange-traded derivatives on the Asx Trade platform
-- **Order-by-order** - Individual order events for complete book reconstruction
+- **Equities market data** - Real-time order and trade events for Asx listed equities
-- **Full depth of book** - Every order visible at every price level
+- **Order-by-order** - Full depth of book reconstruction from individual order events
+- **Glimpse snapshot** - Tcp snapshot service for book state initialisation
+- **Iceberg orders** - Supported as a distinct order type with specific trade scenarios
+- **Tailor made combinations** - Multi-leg instruments with dedicated trade handling
+- **Auction events** - Equilibrium price update messages during the auction phase
-- **Binary encoded** - Compact fixed-length messages for efficient processing
+- **Binary encoded** - Compact fixed-width Itch-style messages for low latency processing